naveenmoka/netflix-gpt/README.md

 - Update Profile
 - BugFix : Sign Up user displayName and profile Picture update
 - BugFix : If the user is not logged in Redirect /browse to Login page and vice-versa
+- Unsubscribed to the onAuthStateChange Callback
+- Add hardcoded values to the constants files

 # Features